Phase 2 — Code Migration

 Checkpoints and rollback

 Checkpoints are committed to your target repository throughout the migration.
-When you're satisfied with the full result, the final state is your migrated codebase.
+The final state is your migrated codebase.

 Resuming Code Migration

-Code Migration is fully resumable.
-Progress is tracked in the migration-state artifact, which records completed, pending, and skipped components per page.
+Progress is tracked in the migration-state artifact — completed, pending, and skipped components per page.

 What Code Migration produces